KrisYu/Muisc_Genre_Classification/ReadMe.md

 ##### SOX

-The GTZAN Dataset is in AU format, you need SOX to change it to wav:
+The GTZAN Dataset is in AU format, you need install SOX to change it to wav:

 <https://github.com/JoFrhwld/FAVE/wiki/SoX-on-OS-X>